Elementary-team/flutter-elementary/packages/elementary/README.md

 ## Description

-The current implementation follows the rules of the [MVVM](https://learn.microsoft.com/en-us/dotnet/architecture/maui/mvvm#the-mvvm-pattern) architecture pattern, is inspired by internal Flutter's implementation, and tries to have positive things from the [Business Logic Component](https://www.youtube.com/watch?v=RS36gBEp8OI) architecture pattern and Clean Architecture.
+The current implementation follows the rules of the [MVVM](https://learn.microsoft.com/en-us/dotnet/architecture/maui/mvvm#the-mvvm-pattern) architecture pattern, is inspired by the internal implementation of Flutter, and incorporates positive aspects from the [Business Logic Component](https://www.youtube.com/watch?v=RS36gBEp8OI) architecture pattern and Clean Architecture principles.

 #### Benefits of using

+- **Clear Layer Separation:**
-- **The code is split into layers with clear responsibilities.**
-It makes starting working with the library easy even for newbie developers.
+The code is divided into layers with distinct responsibilities, making it easy even for newbie developers to get started with the library.

+- **High Independence Between Layers:**
+This decoupling simplifies testing and maintenance.
+It also allows team members to work independently on different layers while developing a single feature, that leads to decreasing time-to-feature.

-- **Layers are highly independent of each other.**
+- **Ease of Testing:**
-It also serves to decouple purposes, which helps to keep code easy testable and maintainable.
-An additional benefit for teams - different persons can effectively share work in different layers while one feature is developed.

-- **Easy to test -> more cases are covered.**
-This approach is compatible with different types of tests: unit, widget, golden, e2e.
-Writing tests using Elementary costs almost nothing of additional effort, that is the best motivation to do it.
+The easier it is to test, the more cases are covered.
+This approach supports various test types, such as unit, widget, golden, and end-to-end tests.
+Writing tests with Elementary requires minimal additional effort, providing strong motivation to do it.

-- **The widget part is fully declarative and gets rid of any kind of logic.**
-Declarative UI is one of the beauties of Flutter, and Elementary supports this as it is possible, for any logic there are other layers!
+- **Fully Declarative Widget Layer:**
+The widget layer remains purely declarative, devoid of any logic.
+This aligns with Flutter's focus on declarative UI, with other layers handling the logic.

-- **Efficient rebuilds.**
+- **Efficient rebuilds:**
-Flutter has highly optimized approaches to work with rebuild because it is a key part of performant applications.
-Keeping rebuilds efficient is the crucial part of any
-Flutter application.
-Elementary relies on the publisher-subscriber pattern for properties that help to avoid unnecessary rebuilds.
+Flutter’s optimized rebuild strategies are crucial for performance.
+Elementary uses the publisher-subscriber pattern for properties, minimizing unnecessary rebuilds and enhancing application efficiency.

 ## Overview

-Without technical details of the implementation, a good way to demonstrate the work of the library is the following scheme: in the WidgetModel we decide what to show to the user, and which business processes are running behind the scenes.
+A good way to demonstrate the library's functionality without technical details is with this scheme: in the WidgetModel, we determine what to display to the user and manage the business processes running behind the scenes.

 <img src="https://i.ibb.co/rk4sxDf/3.gif" alt="Elementary scheme">

 ## Crossroad

-If you aren't interested in the technical details of implementation, and why concrete decisions were made, just try this simple guideline of how to quickly start using the library.
+If you’re not interested in the technical implementation details or the reasons behind specific decisions, follow this simple guideline to quickly start using the library.

-Those who want to know these things - welcome to the following part of this documentation.
+For those interested in the technical details and rationale behind our decisions, welcome to the next section of this documentation.

 ## Technical Overview

-Elementary follows classical layering from the MVVM pattern.
-It has a View, View Model, and Model layers.
-Each of these layers is represented by a special
-entity: `ElementaryWidget` represents the View layer, `WidgetModel` represents the View Model layer, and `ElementaryModel` represents the Model layer.
+Elementary follows classical MVVM layering, comprising the View, ViewModel, and Model layers.
+Each layer is represented by a specific entity: `ElementaryWidget` for the View layer, `WidgetModel` for the ViewModel layer, and `ElementaryModel` for the Model layer.

-At the same time, this chain of entities should be naturally integrated into the Flutter trees.
-To achieve it following decisions were made:
+To naturally integrate this chain of entities into the Flutter trees, the following decisions were made:

-- An `ElementaryWidget` like all other widgets is just a configuration and an immutable description of the part of the user interface.
+- An `ElementaryWidget`, like all other widgets, is simply a configuration and an immutable description of a part of the user interface.
-- An `ElementaryWidget` is a component widget (a widget represented by a [ComponentElement](https://api.flutter.dev/flutter/widgets/ComponentElement-class.html)), which means the widget describes its subtree as a combination of other widgets.
+- An `ElementaryWidget` is a component widget (represented by a [ComponentElement](https://api.flutter.dev/flutter/widgets/ComponentElement-class.html)), meaning it describes its subtree as a combination of other widgets.
 - A representation of an `ElementaryWidget` in the Element tree is a special [Element](https://api.flutter.dev/flutter/widgets/Element-class.html) called `Elementary`.
-- `Elementary` creates a `WidgetModel` using a factory method from `ElementaryWidget` and then stores and manages this `WidgetModel`.
+- `Elementary` creates a `WidgetModel` using a factory method from `ElementaryWidget` and then stores and manages it.
-- From the previous statement following the lifecycle of the `WidgetModel` is connected to the `Elementary` lifecycle.
+- The lifecycle of the `WidgetModel` is connected to the `Elementary` lifecycle, as indicated in the previous statement.
 - A `WidgetModel` depends on an `ElementaryModel`, stores it, and manages its lifecycle.
-- When a subtree should be described, `Elementary` delegates it to the `build` method of `ElementaryWidget` at the same time providing `WidgetModel` there.
-So this is a representation of `UI=f(State)` in a form `subtree=build(WM)`.
+- When a subtree needs to be described, `Elementary` delegates to the `build` method of `ElementaryWidget`, providing the `WidgetModel`.
+This represents `UI=f(State)` in the form `subtree=build(WM)`.

-The following schema demonstrates how all these things work when we insert ElementaryWidget into the tree.
+The following diagram illustrates how these components work when an ElementaryWidget is inserted into the tree:

 // TODO: change the schema to the more clear one
 <img src="https://i.ibb.co/yyZYwcd/elementary-scheme.png" alt="Elementary scheme">

 ### WidgetModel

-In the MVVM concept the View Model is a working horse: it connects View and Model, orchestrates business processes, and contains presentation logic.
-That is the reason why `WidgetModel` is the key part of the responsibility chain in Elementary.
+In the MVVM concept, the ViewModel is the workhorse: it connects the View and Model, orchestrates business processes, and contains presentation logic.
+This is why `WidgetModel` is the key part of the responsibility chain in Elementary.

 #### WidgetModel's properties

-Flutter has a lot of internal optimizations and can be highly effective.
-But there is no magic, and we need to care about performance too.
-A thing that every one of us, and in every application, works with is rebuilds.
+Flutter has many internal optimizations and can be highly effective, but there’s no magic to make every code efficient; we also need to care about performance.
+One aspect that everyone encounters in every application is rebuilds.
 It is [crucial](https://docs.flutter.dev/perf/best-practices#control-build-cost) to make them efficient.
-The most efficient way to do it - is to rebuild only those parts that should be changed.
+The most efficient approach is to rebuild only the parts that need to change.

-At the same time, MVVM is convenient to use when there is a binding between parts of UI and View Model properties.
+At the same time, MVVM is convenient to use when there is binding between UI parts and ViewModel properties.

-Based on this Elementary aims to use properties that work in the [Observer](https://refactoring.guru/design-patterns/observer) design pattern paradigm.
-In this case, a property is the subject (publisher).
-In the widget layer, we use a builder subscribed to the property and be an observer (dependent/subscriber).
+Based on this, Elementary aims to use properties that follow the [Observer](https://refactoring.guru/design-patterns/observer) design pattern paradigm.
+In this case, a property acts as the subject (publisher).
+In the widget layer, we use a builder subscribed to the property, functioning as the observer (dependent/subscriber).

-There is no mandatory requirement on which implementation of this pattern to use - it can be ChangeNotifiers, Streams, or whatever else, based on your preferences.
-But for your convenience, there are a few implementations provided with Elementary.
+There’s no mandatory requirement for which implementation of this pattern to use—it can be ChangeNotifiers, Streams, or any other preferred method.
+However, for your convenience, a few implementations are provided with Elementary.
 To find them, check the [support library](https://pub.dev/packages/elementary_helper).

-Properties are not supposed to be changed, or initiate a visual change when they are changed, can be a simple getter or field.
+Properties that are not intended to change or initiate a visual update can simply be getters or fields.

 #### WidgetModel's lifecycle

-As it was mentioned earlier, `WidgetModel` has its lifecycle synchronized with the lifecycle of the `Element` it belongs.
-If you are familiar with the lifecycle of [State](https://api.flutter.dev/flutter/widgets/State-class.html) in [StatefulWidget](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html), it will be easy for you - they are pretty much the same.
-The one significant difference: methods `didUpdateWidget` and `didChangeDependencies` do not initiate an automatic rebuild of the subtree.
-The reason for this - Elementary aims to avoid unnecessary rebuilds and with the help of the property-publisher approach, you can efficiently rebuild only the parts of UI required for update.
-So their only purpose is to notify you that those things happen, and the final decision on what and how to rebuild is up to you.
+As mentioned earlier, the `WidgetModel` has its lifecycle synchronized with the lifecycle of the `Element` to which it belongs.
+If you're familiar with the lifecycle of [State](https://api.flutter.dev/flutter/widgets/State-class.html) in a [StatefulWidget](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html), it will be easy for you — they are quite similar.
+The one significant difference is that the methods `didUpdateWidget` and `didChangeDependencies` do not automatically initiate a rebuild of the subtree.
+The reason for this is that Elementary aims to avoid unnecessary rebuilds, and with the property-publisher approach, you can efficiently rebuild only the parts of the UI that require updates.
+So, the sole purpose of these methods is to notify you that these events occur, and the final decision on what and how to rebuild is up to you.

 ##### Methods: